oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

     - **Milestone 2**: All Oppiabot checks that should run on PR creation, PR labelling, and force pushes are fully operational.
     - **Milestone 3**: All Oppiabot checks that should run on PR reviews, PR review comments, merge conflicts, and CI result publication are fully operational.
 In addition, the following periodic checks are implemented:  PR's aren't stale, issues are associated with a project.

-- [Jim Zhan's proposal](pdfs/GSoC2020JimZhan.pdf): Ensure that Oppia is Fully Accessible.
+- [Jim Zhan's proposal](pdfs/GSoC2020JimZhan.pdf) and [final blog post](https://medium.com/@jimz_89254/google-summer-of-code-20-with-oppia-a1a366d03aea): Ensure that Oppia is Fully Accessible.
 Mentor: Sagang Wee.

     - **Milestone 1**:
        - Set up LightHouse CI for automated testing